rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 <u>or</u>
 the text is otherwise grammatically inseparable from its surrounding elements,
 <u>or</u>
-the data element  specify otherwise (see RBMS PS 2.3.4 and 2.4.1.6).
+the data element instructions specify otherwise (see RBMS PS 2.3.4 and 2.4.1.6).

 <a name="0.4.94.3">0.4.94.3</a> Similarly, if the order of information in the source would result in a transcription that is confusing, awkward, or nonsensical, transpose the information as needed into the data element that makes the most sense.
 This will typically apply when particular elements of text have been distinguished in the source by their size, typography, or style of letterforms in order to imply an obvious natural reading order.